Renting vs Buying

-The lowest price of (say) $5,000 probably puts you into a very old unit and possibly one that is smaller in size, has only propane heat and cooking, and may lack outdoor amenities.
-And of course it can be in poor repair ... but not necessarily.
-It can still be quite a comfortable unit and serve as an alternative to renting.
+The lowest price of (say) $5,000-15,000 probably puts you into an older with less features.
+But it can still be quite a comfortable unit and serve as an alternative to renting.

-The high end units are quite luxurious, will have more space and a lot of amenities, and would be located in a park where you are also buying an assigned lot and your share of the park ownership. (see: private vs. resident-owned parks).
+The high end units are quite luxurious, will have more space and a lot of amenities.
+Can range in price from $40,000-70,000 and up. (see: private vs. resident-owned parks).

 The following is a general guide only intended to give you some idea of annualized costs.

 *In addition to the above costs you will need to add whatever upkeep and financing costs apply to your situation and park model condition.
 Also, any telephone, internet, and cable TV services you decide to purchase.

 It is far more likely that your park model will depreciate rather than appreciate like a house or other property.
 That can vary a lot but generally the park models do in fact depreciate.

 It seems the market has been strong enough to warrent rent increases most every year that we have been reporting on the parks.
 A 5% annual hike in rents is quite common.
 So when budgeting your park model in a private park, renting the lot, you may want to account for these annual rent hikes.

 The alternative of buying into a resident-owned park will make the original investment considerably more but will also provide more opportunity for hedging against inflation and somewhat reduce annualized costs. (see: Private vs. Resident-Owned Parks).